How to Clean Nike Air Max Shoes

 Step back from the tumble dryer!

 Don’t use a tumble dryer or even a radiator to dry your trainers.
 This can cause them damage.
-Try to dry them naturally outside (yes, if you live in the UK, this might not be possible!), otherwise leave them to dry naturally inside.
-Use a towel to pat them dry too.
+Try to air dry them naturally outside (yes, if you live somewhere it seems to rain 24/7, this might not be possible!), otherwise leave them to air dry naturally inside.
+Use a towel to pat them dry, too.

-You can use a spray like our trainer spray, Refresh Spray.
+You can use a spray to refresh your shoes and make them smell nice again.
 Take your Air Max outside, give them a spray and leave them for 10 minutes.
 That’s it.
 (And, yes, it even works on teens’ trainers too.)

-You do need to be mindful about what fabric your trainers are made of and how to clean them.
+One of the big appeals of the Air Max range is the different styles, colors, and materials the shoes are available in.
+So when it comes to cleaning them, you do need to be mindful about what fabric your trainers are made of and how to get the best results.
 Depending on the fabric, you may need to do slightly different things to make your Air Max clean and prevent damaging them in the process.

 But don’t worry because, below, we’ll walk you through exactly how to do this.

-You can use a toothbrush, or a professional brush like Boot Buddy, which comes with three detachable brush heads, one of which is perfect for cleaning Air Max.
+Alternatively, you could use a professional brush like Boot Buddy, which comes with three detachable brush heads, one of which is perfect for cleaning Air Max sneakers.
+In fact, Boot Buddy cleans every type of shoe without damaging them, including Air Max 90s and 95s!

 Don’t fancy rustling up your own shoe cleaning solution?
 (We don’t blame you.
 It takes us 30 minutes just to find the bicarbonate.)
 Obviously, the next thing to do then would be to buy a shoe cleaning kit, wouldn’t it?